pivotal/docs-tap/scst-store/backups.md

 ```

 ## Restore
-Velero CLI then restores the Store in the same or a different cluster.
-The same namespace can be used to restore, but it may collide with other Supply Chain Security Tools – Store installations.
+Velero CLI can restore the Store in the same or a different cluster.
+The same namespace can be used to restore, but may collide with other Supply Chain Security Tools – Store installations.
 Furthermore, restoring into the same namespace restores a fully functional instance of Supply Chain Security Tools – Store; however, this instance is not managed by Tanzu Application Platform and can cause conflicts with future installations.

 ```bash
 velero restore create restore-metadata-store-$timestamp --from-backup metadata-store-$timestamp --namespace-mappings metadata-store:metadata-store